Homepage

 SIG_OUTPUT_COMPARE1A() is a naked function, so the first instruction is a call to vPortYieldFromTick(). vPortYieldFromTick() is also a naked function so the AVR execution context is saved explicitly by a call to portSAVE_CONTEXT().

 portSAVE_CONTEXT() pushes the entire AVR execution context onto the stack of TaskA, resulting in the stack illustrated below.
-The stack pointer for TaskA now points to the top of it's own context. portSAVE_CONTEXT() completes by storing a copy of the stack pointer.
+The stack pointer for TaskA now points to the top of its own context. portSAVE_CONTEXT() completes by storing a copy of the stack pointer.
 The real time kernel already has copy of the TaskB stack pointer - taken the last time TaskB was suspended.

 AtoB3.gif